 Journal/Publisher:WWAMI Rural Health Research Center, University of Washington

 Citation:Mroz TM, Garberson LA, Andrilla CHA, Patterson DG.
 Quality of Home Health Agencies Serving Rural Medicare Beneficiaries.
-WWAMI Rural Health Research Center, University of Washington, Feb 2022.
+Policy Brief.
+WWAMI Rural Health Research Center, University of Washington; February 2022.

 Related Studies:Post-acute Care Quality for Rural Medicare Beneficiaries